-Unlike some cities, Burkesville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burkesville are a mix of both white- and blue-collar jobs.
-Overall, Burkesville is a city of service providers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Burkesville who work in office and administrative support (12.39%), food service (9.66%), and healthcare (9.03%).
+Burkesville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Burkesville is a city of service providers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Burkesville who work in maintenance occupations (9.67%), management occupations (9.45%), and food service (9.01%).

 Burkesville is a somewhat ethnically-diverse city.
 The people who call Burkesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burkesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burkesville include Irish, German, African, and European.
+Important ancestries of people in Burkesville include Irish, African, German, and Scottish.

 The most common language spoken in Burkesville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and German.